Sustainability and Business Practices

 Dining Services partners and works with Bryn Mawr College Greens and The Sustainable Foods Committee to continue to develop sustainable practices in our operations.
 Examples of projects include moving to bio-degradable take out containers, food waste reduction campaign, napkin use reduction project, and recycling.

-Partners with this campus community group to identify further opportunities for sustainable practices within our interaction with the Bryn Mawr community and local area.
+We partner with this campus community group to identify further opportunities for sustainable practices within our interaction with the Bryn Mawr community and local area.

 BMCDS works with Philabundance, the regions largest food bank, to provide food that might otherwise go to waste to those who need it most.